-Numerical values of 1 to 4 are given with the highest indicating how large the tumor is or how much lymph node involvement exists.
+Numerical values of 1 to 4 are given, with the highest indicating how large the tumor is or how much lymph node involvement exists.

 “The stage helps tell us the prognosis or the curability,” Dr. Shaukat said.
 “The higher the number, the more advanced the cancer.”

-Less-detailed stages of cancer
+How the stages of cancer are classified

 “Staging helps patients by allowing them to understand their prognosis and what to expect in terms of treatment,” Dr. Shaukat said.
 “If the cancer is defined in an early stage, the likelihood of long-term survival is higher.”